How Much Does it Cost to Rent a Hotel Meeting Room?

 Plus, there’s the matter of set-up and clean-up.
 When you rent a hotel meeting room, that duty is handed to the hotel’s staff, saving you time and energy better spent on your presentation.

-If you’re looking for an edgier option, some hotels have outdoor meeting spaces perfect to get the creative juices flowing or for use as a space that transitions from a meeting to a mixer.
+If you’re looking for an edgier option, some hotels have outdoor meeting spaces perfect for getting the creative juices flowing or for use as a space that transitions from a meeting to a mixer.

 How to rent a hotel meeting room

 Another factor to consider is the cost to rent a hotel meeting room.
-There are affordable options but the great range of amenities plus the addition of staff will add a bit to your final total.
+There are affordable options, but the fantastic range of amenities plus the addition of staff will add a bit to your final total.

-Before booking, clarify the specifics of the space– what, if any beverage services are included as well as if any necessary equipment comes with the room or is considered an add on.
-It’s also a good idea to clarify the allowed time for setting up and breaking down the room as it varies by host.
+Before booking, clarify the specifics of the space.
+For example, what, if any, beverage services are included?
+Is the necessary equipment included with the room rate, or is it an add-on?
+It’s also good to clarify the allowed time for setting up and breaking down the room as it varies by the host.

-Peerspace makes it easy to book a hotel meeting room—hotel policies, amenities, and included equipment are all easily displayed.
-Just find one that suits your taste and can accommodate the amount of people attending and offers the services you require, run through their specific policies, and press “book”.
+Peerspace makes it easy to book a hotel meeting room, with hotel policies, amenities, and included equipment readily displayed on the venue’s listing page.
+Just find one that suits your taste and can accommodate the number of people attending and offers the services you require, run through their specific policies, and press “book.”